yiuchungcheung/INFO201-Fast-Food-Restaurants-in-America/README.md

 _What questions (from above) can be answered using the data in this dataset?_

-We can answer questions about how location, health, and socioeconomic status are related.
+We can answer questions about how location, health, and socioeconomic status are related (e.g. questions 2,4,5).

-_**Data Set 3**_:
+_**Data Set 3**_: Statistics of Income (SOI) Division's ZIP code information is tabulated using individual income tax returns from IRS.

 _How many observations (rows) are in your data?_

-Number of rows in the data:
+Number of rows in the data: 27760

 _How many features (columns) are in the data?_

-Number of columns in the data:
+Number of columns in the data: 153

 _What questions (from above) can be answered using the data in this dataset?_

-[Insert answer here]
+The questions regarding income and location (e.g. question 1).